 To learn more about amphibian conservation and FrogWatch USA™ click here.

 Great Backyard Bird Count

 Cosley Zoo also offers a training session for individuals and families who would like to participate in the Great Backyard Bird Count.
-The 2017 training session is Saturday, February 11th from 2-4 PM.
-It is best for families with children ages 8 years and older, but all ages are welcome.
-The training fee is $7/person or $20/household or group.
-For more information or to register, please contact Natasha at email@example.com.
+Information regarding 2018 training dates will be posted when available.
+For more information, please contact Natasha at email@example.com.